aprilllllllll/salesReport/README.md

    ./run.sh
    ```

-3. After execution, you will get:
+3. After execution, then close it, you will get:
    - A monthly sales report: `YYYY-MM-report.csv`
    - A chart: `avg_invoice_chart.png`